-Inside, the education studio will become a DIY print studio where families can use archive material to create play manifestos and design dream playgrounds.
-Working together we will produce multiple prints to distribute and generate discussion about play in the public realm.
+Inside, the education studio became a DIY print studio where families used archive material to create play manifestos and design dream playgrounds.
+Working together multiple prints were produced and distributed to generate discussion about play in the public realm.

 This event is programmed in parallel with the Serpentine Pavilion 2017 designed by Francis Kéré.

 For more information on visiting the Serpentine Galleries with your family.